Newton Methods in Generalized Nash Equilibrium Problems with Applications to Game-Theoretic Model Predictive Control: Introduction

-To illustrate the role of the ISS in closed-loop dynamic systems, we consider constrained game-theoretic MPC (CG-MPC).
-Different from nominal MPC, which solves consecutive constrained optimizations along the system state trajectory \cite{MPC_book,MPC_book_2}, the CG-MPC aims to solve consecutive NE or GNE problems along the trajectory \cite{my_PG,Lacra_optical,CGMPC_application2}.
-The latter could be much more computationally challenging as their solution-seeking often involves multiple and iterative constrained optimizations (e.g., the best response dynamics \cite{my_PG,my_PCPG}) and could be even impossible for large-scale multi-agent systems (MASs) or for agile systems of highly nonlinear dynamics.
-One way to reduce the computational load is to employ the time-distributed optimization (TDO) implementation strategy \cite{liao2020time,liao2021analysis}.
-In a TDO-based MPC, the optimizer iterations are distributed over time to track approximate solutions of the optimal control problem as opposed to accurately solving the optimization at each sampling instant.
-With such an implementation strategy, the solver itself becomes a dynamic system evolving in parallel with the plant, composing an interconnected plant-optimizer feedback system.
-The performance analysis of the TDO-based MPC has been established in recent studies \cite{liao2020time,liao2021analysis}.
-We show in this paper that these results can be applied to the CG-MPC problem if employing the Newton methods developed in this paper.
-We show that in a CG-MPC problem, the computations of NE or GNE can be distributed over both time and agents to realize real-time implementation with limited computing power (i.e., a fixed number of iterations at each sampling instant), and the system performance, including the closed-loop stability and robustness, can be guaranteed following the ISS property of the perturbed Newton methods.
+To illustrate the role of the ISS in closed-loop dynamic systems, we study constrained game-theoretic MPC (CG-MPC) problems \cite{CGMPC_application2}.
+The CG-MPC concerns solving consecutive NE or GNE problems along the state trajectory, which is computationally demanding in general.
+One way to reduce the computational load is to employ the time-distributed optimization (TDO) strategy by distributing the optimizer iterations over time to track approximate solutions of the optimal control problem at each time instant \cite{liao2020time}.
+With such an implementation strategy, the solver itself becomes a dynamic system evolving in parallel with the plant, resulting in an interconnected plant-optimizer feedback system.
+We show in this paper that the appealing properties of the TDO-based MPC, including the closed-loop stability and robustness \cite{liao2020time}, also hold in the CG-MPC problem with the Newton-type methods developed in this paper.

-The contributions of this paper are fivefold: (i) we prove ISS of perturbed Josephy-Newton methods in NE problems; (ii) we develop agent-distributed Josephy-Newton methods to solve NE problems with proven convergence; (iii) we prove ISS of perturbed semismooth Newton methods in GNE problems; (iv) we develop agent-distributed Newton methods to solve generalized equations arising from GNE problems with proven convergence; and (v) we develop online CG-MPC solver with both time- and agent- distributed computations and prove closed-loop system properties.

-This paper is organized as follows.
-Section \ref{sec:Preliminary} includes preliminaries to facilitate the subsequent analysis.
-Sections \ref{sec:NE} and \ref{sec:GNE} study Newton methods, including the ISS and agent-distributed Newton methods, for NE and GNE problems, respectively.
-Section \ref{sec:CG-MPC} applies the Newton methods and ISS to CG-MPC problems and establishes its closed-loop properties.
-Section \ref{sec:conclusion} concludes the paper.